 EDGE: Enhancing Diversity in Graduate Education Doctoral Fellowship Program

 Stanford's Enhancing Diversity in Graduate Education (EDGE) Doctoral Fellowship Program aims to recruit and retain outstanding doctoral students who have the potential to contribute to the diversity of their academic fields and degree programs.
-Supported and operated by the VPGE office, EDGE is based on a highly successful program of the National Science Foundation.
+Diversity is broadly-defined at Stanford and includes but is not limited to: first-generation status, membership in a federally recognized tribe, low-income background, military service, sex, gender-identity, or sexual orientation.
 The EDGE program serves Stanford doctoral students in the social and behavioral sciences, business, education, and the humanities (SBEH), and in science, technology, engineering and mathematics (STEM).
-The EDGE program is run in collaboration with the Schools of Earth, Energy & Environmental Sciences, Humanities and Sciences, Engineering, and the Graduate Schools of Business and Education.
+The EDGE program is run in collaboration with the schools of business, education, engineering, humanities & sciences, and sustainability.

 The EDGE Doctoral Fellowship Program reflects Stanford's commitment to fostering intellectual excellence in graduate education by enrolling a diverse student body and creating a vibrant and supportive educational environment.
 EDGE complements the training that doctoral students receive in their academic degree programs with opportunities for professional development, interdisciplinary research workshops, and mentorship by advanced graduate students and EDGE faculty advisors.
 EDGE fellows receive financial support, as well as the opportunity to apply for funding for research and professional travel and to engage in one-on-one mentoring.